tidy-finance/website/docs/10_introduction.md

 ```

 Next, we transform the returns from a tidy tibble into a $(T \times N)$ matrix with one column for each of the $N$ tickers to compute the covariance matrix $\Sigma$ and also the expected return vector $\mu$.
 We achieve this by using `pivot_wider()` with the new column names from the column `symbol` and setting the values to `ret`.
-We compute the vector of sample average returns and the sample variance-covariance matrix, which we consider as proxies for the parameters of future returns.
+We compute the vector of sample average returns and the sample variance-covariance matrix, which we consider as proxies for the parameters of future returns. \index{Covariance}

 ```r